tariqdaouda/rabaDB/README.rst

 Querying by example
 -------------------
-Querying by example is done by creating filters, all the conditions inside the same filter are merged by "And" and filters between them are merged by "Or".
+Querying by example is done by creating filters, all the conditions inside the same filter are merged by **And** and filters between them are merged by **Or**.

 .. code::